E-Sh4rk/EmeraldACE_tuto/hex-editor.md

 NOTE: The checksum does not take the order into account, so take care not to change the relative order of the bad eggs, otherwise it will be difficult to notice it and to find the right order again!

 If you have different values for some groups, then you should throw away the corresponding bad eggs and create them again.
+If all the groups have a correct checksum, then the issue probably comes from your launcher bad egg.